MathuxNY-73/hackerrank-problems/Algorithms/README.md

 - [X] Find a second working solution on the sample input.
 Used disjoint sets to count the number of connected components
 - [X] Submit solution.
 Got Correct
 - [X] Challenge solved.

+### BFS: Shortest Reach in a Graph
+This is a graph theory challenge from hackerrank.
+The goal is to implement a graph class with a method that computes shortest distance between a given source and every other node in the graph.
+The algorithm to be used is BFS.
+The given graph is undirected and each edge has a weight of 6.
+I tried to solve this problem with the C++ languages [Problem link](https://www.hackerrank.com/challenges/ctci-bfs-shortest-reach/problem).
+As of October 5<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit solution.
+Got correct
+- [X] Challenge solved.
 </details>

 ## Search